lief-project/LIEF/doc/sphinx/tutorials/03_elf_change_symbols.rst

 03 - Play with ELF symbols
 --------------------------

 In this tutorial, we will see how to modify dynamic symbols in both an executable and a library.

-Scripts and materials are available here: `materials <https://github.com/lief-project/tutorials/tree/master/03_ELF_change_symbols>`_

-By Romain Thomas - `@rh0main <https://twitter.com/rh0main>`_

 -----

 When a library is dynamically linked to an executable, the required libraries are referenced in the ``DT_NEEDED`` entries within the dynamic table (``PT_DYNAMIC``).

-In addition, the functions imported from this library are referenced in the dynamic symbols table with the following attributes:
+Additionally, functions imported from this library are referenced in the dynamic symbols table with the following attributes:

 * :attr:`~lief.ELF.Symbol.value` set to ``0``
 * :attr:`~lief.ELF.Symbol.type` set to :attr:`~lief.ELF.Symbol.TYPE.FUNC`

-Similarly, when a library exports functions the exported functions are registered in the dynamic symbols table with the following attributes:
+Similarly, when a library exports functions, they are registered in the dynamic symbols table with the following attributes:

 * :attr:`~lief.ELF.Symbol.value` set to the address of the function in the library
 * :attr:`~lief.ELF.Symbol.type` set to :attr:`~lief.ELF.Symbol.TYPE.FUNC`

-Imported and exported functions are abstracted in LIEF and one can iterate over these elements through the properties: :attr:`~lief.Binary.exported_functions` and :attr:`~lief.Binary.imported_functions`
+Imported and exported functions are abstracted in LIEF, and you can iterate over these elements using the following properties:
+:attr:`~lief.Binary.exported_functions` and :attr:`~lief.Binary.imported_functions`

 .. code-block:: python